 Research Thesis and Oral Examination

 Candidates must conduct a laboratory or field research project and report the results in appropriate thesis form.
-The research and thesis should demonstrate the candidate’s independence, originality, and understanding of the area of investigation and should be of a high enough calibre to be publishable in peer-reviewed scientific journals.
+The research and thesis should show independence, originality, and understanding of the area of investigation.
+While the thesis may not be published as is, the research should be presented according to publication-quality standards in the field of study.
 After the formal submission of the thesis, which requires supervisory committee approval, an oral examination is held centering on the research thesis and related topics.
 The research thesis must be approved by a majority of the examining committee prior to final submission to the Faculty of Graduate Studies.

 Normal Time Limits